Craftserve/docs/docs/en-US/gallery-addons.md

 -   **Public**: Available to everyone; displayed in the package list in the Addons gallery.

--   **Unlisted**: Not displayed in the package list in the Addons gallery, but can be shared via a link.
+-   **Non-public**: Not displayed in the package list in the Addons gallery, but can be shared via a link.

 -   **Private**: Available only to you.